| The

 A. The album never existed, so how could it be reissued

 on CD?
-Shmuck!
+Pay attention!

 (That's it for the FAQ; Actually, we don't get all that many.)